 3. Empire Falls, Richard Russo (2002 winner): Enthralling novel that’s sort of low-key until the emotional fireworks arrive.

 2. To Kill a Mockingbird, Harper Lee (1961 winner): There’s nothing I can say about this book that hasn’t been said before.

 1. The Grapes of Wrath, John Steinbeck (1940 winner): The uprooted, beleaguered Joad family in a riveting novel that brims with outrage against injustice.

 Your favorite Pulitzer-winning books (including those I mentioned and those I haven’t read)?
 Anything you’d like to say about them?

 My literary-trivia book is described and can be purchased here: Fascinating Facts About Famous Fiction Authors and the Greatest Novels of All Time.

-In addition to this weekly blog, I write the award-winning “Montclairvoyant” topical-humor column for Baristanet.com.
-The latest piece — about a vicious campaign to oust a Board of Education member — is here.
+In addition to this weekly blog, I write the 2003-started/award-winning “Montclairvoyant” topical-humor column for Baristanet.com every Thursday.
+The latest piece — which discusses an “event horizon” of sorts — is here.